 Crayfish are eaten by trout, bass, and catfish.
 A balanced fish population is one of the best ways to control crayfish numbers.

-Snakes do eat fish, but do not pose a threat to pond fish populations.
-Water snakes are harmless and should not be destroyed without reason.
+Snakes do eat fish, but do not pose a threat to fish populations.
+Watersnakes are harmless and should not be killed.
 Clearing debris and mowing the pond edges reduces hiding places for snakes and will reduce their numbers.